 Skilled Nursing Facilities

-Skilled Nursing Facilities, also known as nursing homes, are often the choice of last resort.
-Usually, if a person needs permanent placement in a nursing home, the supervisory care needed exceeds that which can be offered at home or in an assisted living.
-Many of these patients are exit-seeking or are more difficult to redirect.
-Some people with dementia may also develop aggressive behaviors which can pose a threat to themselves or those around them.
-Others simply are no longer able to perform most or all of their activities of daily living and need a higher level of care.
+Skilled Nursing Facilities, also known as nursing homes, are often the option of last resort.
+Usually, if a person needs permanent placement in a nursing home, the supervisory care required exceeds that which can be provided at home or in an assisted living facility.
+Many of these patients are exit-seeking, or more difficult to redirect.
+Some people with dementia may also develop aggressive behaviors that can pose a threat to themselves or those around them.
+Others simply are no longer able to perform most or all of their activities of daily living, and need a higher level of care.

 If you are considering placing a loved one with dementia into a skilled nursing facility, there are several factors to consider, including:

-Security Systems: For dementia residents residing on the secure unit and for those on the mainstream floors, additional security measure may be needed to ensure the residents safety.
-There are several types of security devices that may be used including:
+Security Systems: For dementia residents residing on the secure unit, and for those on the mainstream floors, additional security measures may be needed to ensure the residents’ safety.
+There are several types of security devices that may be used, including: